gxinnnnnnn/Example-of-a-pure-convection-in-OpenFOAM/README.md

-# gao
+# Example of a pure convection in OpenFOAM
-Example of a pure convection in OpenFOAM
+sigrun and mutirun